 CCCU has signed agreements with the publishers Wiley and SAGE to enable researchers at the University to publish their research articles open access.
 Authors submitting articles for publication in journals in these agreements will have open access fees (usually known as APCs – Author Processing Charges) reduced or waived, depending on the agreement with the publisher.
+NB: the full waiving of costs only applies to some journals from these publishers – please check with the library (see below) to ensure the journal you want to publish in is covered by this before submitting your article.
 Costs for open access publishing in the agreements have been met centrally, arranged by Library and Learning Resources via Jisc, the license negotiator for UK higher education.
 The agreements are known as “transformative” or “read and publish” agreements, as they contribute to the global open access strategy, to transition academic journals to open access.

 Under the predominant subscription model, libraries pay publishers lump-sum fees for read access to journal packages (a set number of journals from a publisher), and authors wishing to publish open access in an otherwise closed subscription, or “hybrid”, journal pay Article Processing Charges (APCs).
 In transformative agreements hybrid publishing costs are reined in and the revenue flows are shifted: authors no longer pay APCs and, instead, their institutions (via their libraries) repurpose former subscription expenditures to remunerate publishers for their editorial services associated with the open access publication of accepted articles.